Published on 25 October 2021

 Table of Contents

 The drug gained worldwide acclaim very rapidly.
-According to The New York Times, 14.7 million prescriptions for diazepam were written by doctors in the United States in just 2011.
-More than 7,900 people died in 2014 from benzodiazepine overdoses, including diazepam.
+According to The New York Times, 14.7 million prescriptions for Diazepam were written by doctors in the United States in just 2011.
+More than 7,900 people died in 2014 from benzodiazepine overdoses, including Diazepam.

 Diazepam is a popular prescription medicine for those who use it for recreational purposes.
-Some people use Valium or other diazepam-based medications to aid in sedation.
+Some people use Diazepam or other diazepam-based medications to aid in sedation.
 Many use it to offset the effects of stimulants like cocaine or to avoid having a "bad trip" after using heroin or LSD.
 Similar to other narcotics, diazepam abuse is illegal and dangerous.

 How Does Diazepam Work?